-Catalan ex-President turns himself in to Belgian authorities
+Catalan ex-president released by Belgian judge

 The charges include sedition, rebellion, misuse of funds, abuse of authority and contempt.
 The other four named in warrants are Toni Comin, Clara Ponsati, Lluis Puig and Meritxell Serret.

-Now, according to a Saturday statement from the prosecutor's office, the judge will have 24 hours to decide whether or not to issue an arrest warrant, and, if a warrant is issued, can decide whether the person concerned should be held or released under certain conditions.

-If the judge issues an arrest warrant, then a court has 15 days to decide whether it is executed or not.
-The parties involved can then lodge an appeal, to be decided within 15 days, and potentially a further appeal to a higher court, also to be ruled on within 15 days.

-Puigdemont and 13 former ministers were ordered to appear before the Spanish high court Thursday.
+Puigdemont and 13 former ministers were ordered to appear before the Spanish high court on Thursday.
 Of the nine former officials who showed up, eight were detained and one was freed on bond.

 Puigdemont didn't appear and issued a video message calling the court's action "an attack on democracy."